Optimize the loading of images on a website

 #Conclusion

-The loading time of the pages is an important factor for the user experience.
-Different techniques make it possible to improve it.
-Those presented in this article about improving the loading time of images can be useful for long pages containing a lot of images.
-As with any optimization, avoid doing them prematurely.
-Wait until you see real problems and apply the provisions to correct them.
+Page load time is an important factor in user experience.
+The techniques presented in this article can significantly improve load times for pages that contain many images.
+As with any optimization, avoid applying them prematurely.
+Wait until you identify real performance issues, then apply the appropriate fixes.

 Do you have a question or a suggestion about this post?
 Contact me!